Detecting, diagnosing and treating cancer requires having access to the right tools.

 To diagnose the disease, physicians rely on the segmentation of lesions on the lungs using a combination of PET and CT scans.
 These determine the functional properties of a lesion, as well as its anatomical structure and characteristics.

-Poland-based Future Processing, a member of NVIDIA’s Inception program, is working to simplify the use of these tools, making the diagnosis process more affordable, accessible and accurate.
+Poland-based Future Processing is working to simplify the use of these tools, making the diagnosis process more affordable, accessible and accurate.

 Its medical imaging solutions business segment works closely with medical imaging experts, research institutions and clinics around the world to develop software that can make better sense of images.